 Each February, Black History Month serves as both a celebration of Black Culture in America and a time to recognize and honor the rich and diverse history and important contributions and achievements of Black Americans.
-This year, we are proud to embrace the theme set by the Association for the Study of African American Life and History (ASALH): “African Americans and the Arts.”
-This theme recognizes the paramount influence of African Americans in literature, fashion, folklore, language, film, music, architecture, culinary arts, and various other forms of cultural expression.

-As we explore this theme during Black History Month, it is also crucial to reflect on the challenges that African Americans have faced in achieving homeownership in this country.
 Orange County REALTORS® is dedicated to honoring the diversity of our association membership and recognizing the rich heritage and notable figures in the fight for Fair Housing.

 Join Our Community in Celebrating Black History Month Locally!